CompOmics/compomics.github.io/pages/compomics-utilities/wiki/IdentificationParametersCLI.md

 ## Spectrum Annotation ##

 ```
--annotation_level         The intensity percentile to consider for annotation.
+-annotation_level         The intensity threshold to consider for annotation.
-                          e.g. 0.75 means that the 25% most intense peaks will be annotated.
+                          e.g. using percentiles, 0.75 means that the 25% most intense peaks will be annotated.
                           Default is 0.75.

+-annotation_level_type    The type of the intensity threshold.
+                          percentile: Percentile of the intensities, snp: Signal to noise probability.
+                          Default is percentile.

--annotation_mz_tolerance  The m/z tolerance to annotate peaks, default is equal to the search settings MS2 tolerance.
+-annotation_mz_tolerance  The m/z tolerance to annotate peaks.
+                          Default: equal to the search settings MS2 tolerance.

 -annotation_high_resolution
                           If true the most accurate peak will be selected within the m/z tolerance.